Key highlights

 Step 5: Proceed to checkout

-• Choose hosting if required or simply proceed with registering the domain.
+• Choose a hosting plan if required or simply proceed with registering the domain.
 Finish your registration and verify your domain.

-When it comes to maintaining your online presence, renewing your domain with Bluehost is a simple and straightforward process that ensures your website stays live and accessible to your audience.
+When it comes to maintaining your online presence, renewing your domain with Bluehost is a simple and straightforward process.
+This ensures your website stays live and accessible to your audience.

 Step 1: Log in to your Bluehost account